Huangza123/huangza123.github.io/_pages/about.md

 I'm a lecturer of Chengdu University of Information Technology.
 My research interests include deep learning, nerual network theory and application, and imbalanced data learning.

 # News
+2024-07-21 A paper title "MFPIDet: improved YOLOV7 architecture based on multi-scale feature fusion for prohibited item detection in complex environment" has been accepted by Complex & Intelligent Systems.
-2024-4-01, A paper has been accepted by TKDE.
+2024-04-24, A paper titled "Neural Networks Learn Specified Information for Imbalanced Data Classification" has been accepted by TKDE.